-There are a number of natural remedies for menopause with options for the treatment of menopausal symptoms.
-Some women decide to treat their symptoms with herbs and dietary supplements instead of hormone replacement therapy.
-Ayurveda, yoga, exercise, breathing exercises, supplements like black cohosh, soy, flaxseed, and Vitamin E can help.
+There are several natural remedies for menopause with options for treating menopausal symptoms.
+Some women treat their symptoms with herbs and dietary supplements instead of hormone replacement therapy.
+Ayurveda, yoga, breathing exercises, and supplements like black cohosh, soy, flaxseed, and Vitamin E can help.
 But you should consult your doctor before trying any treatment.

 Menopause is a natural biological process.
-Nevertheless, the physical symptoms, such as hot flashes, and psychological symptoms of menopause may interrupt your sleep, decrease your energy, or affect psychological wellbeing.
-There are lots of effective treatments available, from lifestyle alterations to hormone treatment.
+Nevertheless, physical symptoms, such as hot flashes and psychological symptoms of menopause, may interrupt your sleep, decrease your energy, or affect your psychological well-being.
+Many effective natural perimenopause treatments and menopause are available, from lifestyle alterations to hormone treatment.

 Menopause represents the end of menstruation.
-While technically it refers to the last menstrual period, it’s not an abrupt event, but a gradual process.
-Menopause isn’t a disease that has to be cured, but a natural life-stage transition.
+Though it refers to the last menstrual period, it’s not an abrupt event but a gradual process.
+Menopause isn’t a disease that has to be cured but a natural life-stage transition.
 However, women need to make important decisions about managing their symptoms, including the use of hormone replacement therapy (HRT).

 There’s no method to ascertain when the ovaries will start to scale back in producing hormones.
 However, a woman can find a general idea based on her family history, body type, and lifestyle.
 Women who began menstruating early won’t necessarily stop having periods early.
 A woman will probably enter menopause at about the same age as her mother.

 Once a woman enters puberty, every month, her body releases one of the more than 400,000 eggs which are stored in her ovaries, and the lining of the uterus thickens in anticipation of getting a fertilized egg.
 If the egg is not fertilized, progesterone levels drop, and the uterine lining eventually sheds and bleeds in menstruation.